adi2812/shopping_app/README.md

 The code will run in the localhost

-To Login as admin plese go to /admin_login.
+To Login as admin please go to /admin_login.

 The login as admin and the password that has been set.